Why America Needs More Immigrants, Not Less

 “One out of every 11 patents developed in the United States today is either invented or co-invented by an individual of Chinese or Indian ethnicity living in the San Francisco Bay Area,” Kerr says."

-Former Republican Senate Majority Leader, Trent Lott, argued in a statement in August that skilled immigrants aren't taking American jobs, they are creating them.
+Former Republican Senate Majority Leader, Trent Lott, recently argued that skilled immigrants aren't taking American jobs, they are creating them.

 Lott reported by NBC: "According to a recent study by the Partnership for a New American Economy, skilled immigrants have raised wages for American works and significantly increased the number of U.S. jobs being created in STEM.
 That belies the argument of some immigration opponents, who have claimed that H1-B workers displace American workers."